Shingle Springs, CA

 Shingle Springs is a Great Location for Solar Panels!

 Over the last decade, demand for solar and the suppliers available in Shingle Springs has increased.
 As a result, prices have lowered to make the city more affordable.
 For California homeowners, financing and buying options have increased at the same time making solar less of an anomaly and more of a norm.
 The more you know about your choices, the functions, and what questions to ask, the more you will be prepared to make the right solar decisions.

 Solar energy is the bulk of home solar systems (or photovoltaic, sometimes referred to as PV).
 These systems generate electricity through a few primary hardware components:

 1. A panel that converts light into electricity from the sun

 2. An inverter (or multiple inverters) that transforms the current that can be used by your home from the sun to an alternating current.

 Things to Consider When “Going Solar”

-There are many different forms of “going solar” and you need to make sure that the right one for you is selected.
+There are many different ways to “go solar” and you need to make sure that you decide on the right one for you.
 “Not getting “enough solar” is one of the main traps people fall into.
-So before you make this decision, determine how much solar you need.
-If you want your energy bill to fully disappear, you need to ensure that you are 100% offset.
-This would prevent true-up bills from finishing the year and make sure you and your family are completely protected.
+So before you make this decision, it is important to determine how much solar you actually need.
 Since they have a more competitive price point, many businesses attempt to sell smaller systems than what you need to support the actual energy use.
 If you want to cover just half of your energy, which is also perfectly good, just know what you want and what you get.